 Provide a focal point

 Many bathroom spaces play it safe with a cream or white scheme, but to make yours unique, you need a focal point.
 It can be a difficult balance: for every dull-looking bathroom, there’s one that's so dazzling it gives you a headache.
 The best way to make yours extra special without going too far is to choose a feature that fits the scale of the room.
-In a large master bath you may have room for a signature rainfall shower or a stunning rolltop bath.
-But in a small bathroom your focal point could be an ornate mirror, key colour or decorative tile.
+In a large master bath you may have room for a signature rainfall shower, or a stunning rolltop bath.
+But in a small bathroom your focal point could be an ornate mirror, key colour, decorative tile, or sleek washbasin such as those provided by Vitra.

 Design a space that’s easy to clean